jnikhila/voucher-api-docs/README.md

 ## Deployment

-The documentation is automatically deployed to GitHub Pages when changes are pushed to the main branch.
+The documentation is automatically deployed to Vercel when changes are pushed to the main branch.

 ## License